One Month in Italy – Our Itinerary

 Varenna, on the shore of Lake Como

 We also took the ferry across the river and did a short hike in one of the neighboring towns.
-We loved this area and would definitely spend more time here if we could get a do-over!
+We loved this area and would spend more time here if we could get a do-over!

 The Hotel Monte Codeno provided a comfortable room, though it did have a very small shower.